 Following the merger of Unitarians and Universalists in 1960, the Society became the Unitarian Universalist Society of Martha’s Vineyard.
 The Channing Conference sold the Chapel to the UUSMV Trustees for $1.00 in 1963.
 When the distinguished Rev. Max Kapp came to be our minister in 1970, the Society again began year-round services.
 He was followed by Rev. Kenneth J. Smith in the 1980’s, by three other ministers in the 1990s, and by Reverend Judy Campbell in the 2000s.
 In the 1990’s efforts were made to have a Religious Education program.
 In the 2000’s this RE program has become vibrant.
 In 2005 UUSMV became a Welcoming Congregation.
-We now have our beloved part-time Minister, Reverend Bill Clark, an Administrative Assistant, an RE Director and a Choir Director.
+In 2021-2022 our Consulting Minister is Reverend Dr. Robert (Rob) M. Hardies.
+Our Administrative Assistant is Ann Cilfone.

 Read about the first presidents of the Society.
 Whaling Captains #2A

 Read the Society’s minutes from 1942-1946 Minutes of the Society 1942 to 1946